 McFarland says there are usually several local resources to help farmers get started, including seed companies and other ag retailers, state commodity groups, extension offices and local Natural Resources Conservation Service offices.
 The SHP is also hosting or partnering on a series of Field Days this summer and fall.

-An initiative of the National Corn Growers Association, the program’s goal is to quantify the benefits of these practices from an economic standpoint, showing farmers how healthy soil benefits their bottom line.
+An initiative of the National Corn Growers Association, the goal of the Soil Health Partnership is to quantify the benefits of sustainable ag practices, including cover crops, from an economic standpoint.

 About the Soil Health Partnership

 The Soil Health Partnership is a farmer-led initiative that fosters transformation in agriculture through improved soil health, benefiting both farmer profitability and the environment.
-The SHP tests, measures and advances progressive farm management practices that will enhance sustainability and farm economics for generations to come.
+With more than 100 working farms enrolled in more than 10 states, the SHP tests, measures and advances progressive farm management practices that will enhance sustainability and farm economics for generations to come.
 SHP brings together diverse partners to work towards common goals.
-At least a ten-year scientific program led by the National Corn Growers Association, our vision is driven by initial and continuing funding and guidance from NCGA, Monsanto, the Walton Family Foundation, the Midwest Row Crop Collaborative and USDA, with technical support from The Nature Conservancy and the Environmental Defense Fund.
+At least a ten-year scientific program administered by the National Corn Growers Association, the SHP’s vision is driven by initial and continuing funding and guidance from NCGA, Monsanto, the Walton Family Foundation, the Midwest Row Crop Collaborative, General Mills and USDA, with technical support from The Nature Conservancy and the Environmental Defense Fund.
 For more, visit soilhealthpartnership.org.